ambernettech/chefdk-fundamentals/scene_07.md

 27
 -

-Ohai, the command-line application, will output all the system details it captures in JavaScript Object Notation (JSON).
+Ohai, the command-line application, will output all the system details represented in JavaScript Object Notation (JSON).

 -
 28